 The type of name you choose can have a strong impact on how your blog performs.

 So, let’s get a quick view about these:

 The search phrases or queries that people type on Google to search about something are known as keywords.

 And with keyword-based domain names, you try to have your main keyword (the phrase you want to rank for in Google whenever anyone searches for it) as your blog or domain name.

-For example, if your primary keyword is paleo diet (which means you want to get visitors/readers whenever anyone searches for “paleo diet” or related terms) then you can choose the blog name, PaleoDiet.com.
+For example, if you want to start a blog on paleo diet (which means you want to get visitors/readers whenever anyone searches for “paleo diet” or related terms) then you can choose the blog name, PaleoDiet.com.

 Now, you know this blog name will not be free to register (unless you choose to get it along with hosting service like Bluehost).

 This brings us to our next point…